Ocala Worker’s Compensation Lawyer

 Mr. Hightower will only represent people that he believes have legitimate claims.
 He will require you to sign a letter promising that your injuries are legitimate and accident related.
 He will have NOTHING to do with someone trying to pursue a fraudulent or frivolous claim.
 Those people and those claims undermine the credibility of people with legitimate claims and the ethical lawyers representing them.

-Click here for our FAQ about Work Accident Law.
+Click here for our FAQs about Work Accident Law.